Case Studies

 A 60-year-old recruiting company threw out the org chart, gave every employee the same authority as the CEO, and scaled it to 450 people across three countries.

-• Self-management decision practices scaled to 450 staff
+• Self-management scaled to 450 staff

-• Equal voice for every employee regardless of seniority
+• Equal voice regardless of seniority

-• A transparent record of every team decision
+• Transparent record of team decisions

 Case study: Raise Recruiting